Screaming Crying Throwing Up? What Stan Culture Does To Your Brain

 ADVERTISEMENT

-Audiences and crowds, particularly crowds at concerts, have a very unique social context that brings out screaming crying throwing up feelings.
-It is the kind of behavior that would be unacceptable in most other scenarios, even meeting that same idol in a one-on-one interaction.
+Audiences and crowds, particularly crowds at gigs, have a very unique social context that brings out screaming crying throwing up feelings.
+It is the kind of behaviour that would be unacceptable in most other scenarios, even meeting that same idol in a one-on-one interaction.

 What is collective effervescence in stan culture?